Table of Contents

 Thirty years after turning pro, K.J.
 Choi still has a lot of golf left in him, now going into his fourth season on the senior tour.
-Keep reading to learn about Choi’s low-spinning woods and high-lofted wedge setup that excludes a gap wedge.
-As always, I will advise the average golfer on alternative clubs if K.J.’s clubs do not fit.
+Let’s start with a quick look inside his bag.

 KJ Choi WITB Quick Summary